-Notice concerning online disclosure of HOYA Report
+Notice concerning online disclosure of HOYA Integrated Report

-In order for shareholders to better understand our business activities, HOYA CORPORATION discloses the HOYA Report online.
-The HOYA Report (Business Review 2020) will be available at our website around September.
+In order for shareholders to better understand business activities of the HOYA Group, HOYA CORPORATION discloses the HOYA Integrated Report online.

+The HOYA Integrated Report (Business Review 2021) will be available at our website around September.
 We hope you will find the Report useful.